Choosing the Right MIME Type for JSON Data

 .catch(error => console.error(error));

-Understanding MIME Types for JSON
+Recognizing MIME Types in JSON

 Exploring JSON Content Types